-Let’s get started with where to place your fingers.
-The C chord finger position starts with your index finger on the first fret of the B string.
-After that, your middle finger is going to go on the second fret of the D string.
-Finally, your ring finger is going to be on the third fret of the A string.
+The C chord finger placement for guitar can be a bit tricky at first but gets easier with practice.
+Start by placing your index finger on the first fret of the B string.
+Next, your middle finger will go on the second fret of the D string.
+Finally, place your ring finger on the third fret of the A string.

 When you have your C chord built, try strumming the chord.
-Make sure that the G and high E strings ring, while your low E string is muted.
+Ensure that the G and high E strings ring while your low E string is muted.
 If you’re having trouble creating an open and resonant chord, try putting more arch in your fingers and playing with your fingertips.
 If you keep hearing buzzing on your guitar, check out this guide to see if it’s a technical or mechanical problem.

 When you play each individual string, you want to hear each note clearly.
 One of the most common issues is accidentally muting the high E string or the open G string.
 Putting more arch in your fingers and placing the tips of your fingers on the strings rather than using the pads.